cncf/tag-security/security-whitepaper/cloud-native-security-whitepaper.md

 Continuous Integration (CI) servers should be isolated and restricted to projects of a similar security classification or sensitivity.
 Infrastructure builds which require elevated privileges should run on separate dedicated CI servers.
 Build policies should be enforced in the CI pipeline and by the orchestrator's admission controllers.

 Supply chain tools can gather and sign build pipeline metadata.
-Later stages can use admission control to validate that the prerequisite pipeline stages have run.
+Later stages can then verify the signatures to validate that the prerequisite pipeline stages have run.

 The reader should ensure that the CI and Continuous Delivery (CD) infrastructure is as secure as possible.
-For example, security updates should be prioritized to be installed ASAP, and cryptographic keys should be protected from exfiltration via the use of Hardware Security Modules (HSM) or Credential Managers.
+For example, security updates should be prioritized to be installed, and cryptographic keys should be protected from exfiltration via the use of Hardware Security Modules (HSM) or Credential Managers.

 #### Image Scanning

 Scanning container images is a critical component of securing container applications throughout the lifecycle.
 It is vital to do the scanning in the CI pipeline before deploying the image to production.
-Incorporating this capability ensures that developers, operators, and security professionals have detailed information on all known vulnerabilities and details such as the severity, the CVSS score, and availability of mitigation/fixes.
+Incorporating this capability ensures that developers, operators, and security professionals have detailed information on all known vulnerabilities and details such as the severity, the [Common Vulnerability Scoring System (CVSS)](https://nvd.nist.gov/vuln-metrics/cvss) score, and availability of mitigation/fixes.
 Incorporating vulnerability scans of container images coupled with pipeline compliance rules ensure that only sufficiently patched applications are deployed to production, reducing the potential attack surface.
 Scanning of container images also helps to identify the presence of malware in open source software packages or base image layers incorporated from open source image repositories.
 Use of container image scanning provides teams with fact of vulnerability or malware and does not provide prevention against vulnerabilities or malware.
 Organizations need to be prudent when choosing to utilize image scanning, placing mechanisms to make fact-of information actionable, as well as enforcing organization compliance rules.

 #### Image hardening